-It’s a Wonderful Life – A Live Radio Play has become a holiday tradition at Oil Lamp – a tradition that audiences embrace enthusiastically as they’re swept up in the magic and whimsy of this timeless classic.
-Only seven actors bring the dozens of characters to life in a 1946 radio play – complete with sound effects – that tells the story of George Bailey, a young man whose troubles lead him to wish he’d never been born.
-He is visited by the angel Clarence who comes to earth on Christmas Eve to help George realize how many lives he has touched, just how blessed he has been, and how different the world would be if he’d never been there.
+Oil Lamp Theater reopens its doors with our annual production of It’s a Wonderful Life: A Live Radio Play.
+This play has become a holiday tradition for many Oil Lamp patrons and their families, and in this year we know those traditions that bring us joy mean more than ever before.
+Embrace the season with us and watch everyone’s favorite classic performed live on our stage.
+Only seven actors bring the entire town of Bedford Falls to life in a 1946 radio play – complete with sound effects – to tell the story of George Bailey, whose troubles lead him to wish he had never been born.
+He is visited by the angel Clarence who comes to Earth on Christmas Eve to help George realize how many lives he has touched and just how blessed he has been and how different the world would be had he never been there.

-Oil Lamp Theater again transforms the intimate Glenview theater space into the studio of New York radio station WBFR on Christmas Eve in 1946 for this warmhearted adaptation of the famous Jimmy Stewart and Donna Reed film.
+Our intimate Glenview theater space is transformed into the studio of New York radio station WBFR on Christmas Eve in 1946 for this warmhearted adaptation of the famous Jimmy Stewart and Donna Reed film.
 But at Oil Lamp Theater, the magic isn’t only on the stage!
 Audiences will be captured by the tinsel-and-holly enchantment of a traditional Christmas from the moment they enter the theater.
-The tree is up in the lobby, holiday music is playing, a miniature train is chugging away… and of course, complimentary cookies, nuts, candy and hot chocolate are available for all!
+The tree is up in the lobby, holiday music is playing, and drinks at our new working bar make for a festive and delightful experience!

 Click for more information